 Gilles Paquet, C.M., M.S.R.C.

-Gilles Paquet will be awarded the degree of Doctor of Laws, honoris causa, at the 2 p.m. ceremony on Friday, June 12 “in recognition of his extraordinary career as a social scientist, his pioneering commitment to advancing the engagement of scholarship within public dialogue, and his dedication both as a professor and a leader of academics in national organizations.”
+Gilles Paquet was awarded the degree of Doctor of Laws, honoris causa, at the 2 p.m. ceremony on Friday, June 12 “in recognition of his extraordinary career as a social scientist, his pioneering commitment to advancing the engagement of scholarship within public dialogue, and his dedication both as a professor and a leader of academics in national organizations.”

 Gilles Paquet is a well-known Canadian specialist on governance, an economic historian who has made significant revisionist contributions to Canada’s history and a critical journalist in the electronic and print media in French and English on public policy.